nicolas-steenhout/main-live/_posts/2024-01-21-sewing-retreat.md

 I had precut all the fabrics.
 I made a lot of progress over the day.
 Very satisfying.

+It was the first time I worked with directional fabrics and had to take care with how things go and which way's up!

 Today, I finished the quilt top!

 <img src="/images/heron-quilt-top.jpg" alt="A large quilt top in blues, yellows, and greens, with a large center panel of a Great Blue Heron" />